Paul Ryan scrambles to calm GOP insurrection over immigration

 House Speaker Paul Ryan was scrambling Thursday to settle a brewing insurrection among Republican lawmakers over immigration as moderates in coalition with Democrats look to force a debate on a series of immigration bills.

-Ryan was expected to lay out a plan to the House GOP conference Thursday morning in an effort to dissuade proponents of a “discharge petition” from forcing the House into a series of fiery floor debates in the coming weeks.
+Ryan held a lengthy meeting with the House GOP conference Thursday morning in an effort to dissuade proponents of a “discharge petition” from forcing the House into a series of fiery floor debates in the coming weeks.

+He emerged from the session optimistic but with no agreement secured.
+He said that leadership was working on compromise legislation that would meet President Trump's four pillars for immigration reform that he would sign -- which include tighter border security and immigration restrictions.

+"We are reaching consensus on how to address those four pillars," he said, before adding that "a discharge position will result in no law."

-Members met for several hours Wednesday with House leaders as part of the move to stave off the discharge petition and come to an agreement on an immigration deal.
+Members also met for several hours Wednesday with House leaders as part of the move to stave off the discharge petition and come to an agreement on an immigration deal.

 WHAT HAPPENS IF DISCHARGE PETITION SECURES 218 SIGNATURES